Boy Scouts get conditional approval of $850M bankruptcy deal

 The agreement was opposed by insurers who issued policies to the Boy Scouts and local councils, attorneys representing thousands of other abuse victims, and various church denominations that have sponsored local Boy Scout troops.

-It was not immediately clear how Thursday’s ruling will affect the future of the bankruptcy case, given that she rejected two significant provisions in the restructuring support agreement or RSA.
+It was not immediately clear how Thursday’s ruling will affect the future of the bankruptcy case, given that she rejected two significant provisions in the restructuring support agreement.

 “Basically, everybody’s going to have to go back to the drawing board,” said Paul Mones, an attorney representing hundreds of abuse claimants.
 “I think this is going to cause a reset.”

-The judge also noted that coalition attorneys had emphasized in a court filing last year that their legal fees would be paid by individual law firms they were representing, and that abuse claimants would not be responsible in any way for those costs.
+The judge also noted that coalition attorneys had emphasized last year that their legal fees would be paid by individual law firms they were representing, and that abuse claimants would not be responsible for those costs.

 “Any funds diverted from abuse victims, especially to pay an obligation of their lawyers, needs to be closely examined,” she said.